VLBI astrometry of radio stars to link radio and optical celestial reference frames - II. 11 radio stars: Self-calibrated images of calibrators

 \section{Self-calibrated images of calibrators}

 We present self-calibrated images of calibrators that have significant source structures here.
 Epochs in which all ten VLBA antennas participated are selected for the best UV coverage.
 Note that each image has a different field of view (FOV).
-The imaging is done using Difmap \citep{1997ASPC..125...77S}.
+The cleaning and self-calibration are done using Difmap \citep{1997ASPC..125...77S}.

 \bsp